2021 European Championship of American football

 The 2021 European Championship was the 15th European Championship in American football.
 The preliminary round has been played around Europe from 21 September to 2 November 2019.
-The final round was scheduled to be played in 2020, but due to the COVID-pandemic it was postponed to 2021, and was played in August and October 2021.
-In 2021 6 out of the scheduled 12 games has not been played, including the semi-final between reigning champion France and Italy.
+The final round was scheduled to be played in 2020, but due to the COVID-19 pandemic it was postponed to 2021, and was played in August and October.
+In 2021 six out of the scheduled 12 games has not been played, including the semi-final between France and Italy.